Date Masamune: Early life and rise

 Masamune is known for a few things that made him stand out from other daimyō of the time.
 In particular, his famous crescent-moon-bearing helmet won him a fearsome reputation.
-As a child, smallpox robbed him of sight in his right eye, though it is unclear exactly how he lost the organ entirely.
+As a child, smallpox made him blind in his right eye, though it is unclear exactly how he lost the organ entirely.
 Various theories behind the eye's condition exist.
 Some sources say he plucked out the eye himself when a senior member of the clan pointed out that an enemy could grab it in a fight.
 Others say that he had his trusted retainer Katakura Kojūrō gouge out the eye for him, making him the "One-Eyed Dragon" of Ōshu.

 The Date clan had built alliances with neighboring clans through marriages over previous generations, but local disputes remained commonplace.
 Shortly after Masamune's succession in 1584, a Date retainer named Ōuchi Sadatsuna defected to the Ashina clan of the Aizu region.
 Masamune declared war on Ōuchi and the Ashina for this betrayal, and started a campaign to hunt down Sadatsuna.
 Formerly amicable alliances were cast aside as he began to attack and conquer the lands of Sadatsuna's allies in pursuit, even those of his kin in Mutsu and Dewa Province.

 In the winter of 1585, one of these allies, Nihonmatsu Yoshitsugu felt defeat was approaching and chose to surrender to the Date instead.
 Masamune agreed to accept the surrender, but on the heavy condition that the Nihonmatsu give up most of their territory to the Date.
 This resulted in Yoshitsugu kidnapping Masamune's father Terumune during their meeting in Miyamori Castle, where Terumune was staying during the time.
 The incident ended with Terumune and Yoshitsugu killed as the fleeing Nihonmatsu party clashed with the pursuing Date troops near the Abukuma River.

 Due to the death of Date Terumune by the hands of Nihonmatsu Yoshitsugu, Masamune swore vengeance.
 In January 1586, Masamune had his revenge by launching an attack against the Nihonmatsu at the Battle of Hitotoribashi.
 The following year, Date Masamune once again attacked Nihonmatsu at Battle of Koriyama in 1588, the son of Hatakeyama Yoshitsugu set the castle on fire and fled to Aizu.
 Various records of the event exist, although they present different accounts of its circumstances.
 That same year, he effectively won a series of battles against the Soma and Ashina clans.

 In 1589, the Date clan fought many battles with their neighbours afterwards, including the Siege of Kurokawa and Battle of Suriagehara against Ashina clan.
 After defeating the Ashina clan, Masamune made Kurokawa Castle in Aizu domain his base of operations.
 Later, Masamune fought in the Siege of Sukagawa and defeated Nikaidō clan.
 In the end 1589, Masamune sealed the Date clan's hegemony over southern Mutsu Province.